PlumpMath/urb/README.md

 	    )
 	)

- - My aim is to make it has characteristic of Common Lisp (simple syntax & macros), CSharp keywords, and Ruby simplicity.
+ - My aim is to make it has characteristic of Common Lisp syntax & macros, CSharp keywords, and Ruby simplicity.